indiaderrick/Off-The-Rail/README.md

 ### Featured Piece of Code 2

-This snippet is how I created a NewMessage conversation with a user.
+As mentioned above, this snippet is how I created a new message conversation with a user.
 The content is taken from the input ('newMessage'), sent TO the userId in the URL and FROM the currently logged in user.

 ```javascript
 createNewMessage(){